-Conrado “Bobby” Gempesaw is the 17th President of St. John’s University, one of the nation’s largest and most diverse Catholic universities with over 21,000 students from 45 states and 116 countries.
-He is the first lay president in the 148-year history of the private, Catholic and Vincentian university.
-St. John’s University has three New York City campuses—in Queens, Staten Island and Manhattan.
-The University also has a campus in Rome, Italy and academic locations in Hauppauge, New York; Paris, France and Limerick, Ireland.
+Conrado “Bobby” Gempesaw, Ph.D., is the 17th President of St. John’s University, one of the nation’s largest and most diverse Catholic universities with more than 21,500 students from 36 states and 119 countries.
+He is the first lay president in the 150-year history of the private, Catholic, and Vincentian university.
+St. John’s University has three New York City campuses—in Queens, on Staten Island, and in Manhattan.
+The University also has a campus in Rome, Italy, and academic locations in Hauppauge, NY; Paris, France; and Limerick, Ireland.

-Upon assuming his position as president in July 2014, he immediately instituted a comprehensive University-wide engagement process to solicit feedback and input on four specific strategic priorities identified in his investiture address, which are:
+Upon assuming his position as president in July 2014, he immediately instituted a comprehensive University-wide engagement process to solicit feedback and input on four specific strategic priorities identified in his investiture address:

 The resultant Strategic Priorities Action Plan reflects the broad-based and inclusive process through which it was developed.
 The four strategic priorities reflect a commitment to shared ownership and shared responsibility to promote academic excellence and advance the Vincentian mission of St. John’s University.

-He is an accomplished scholar, teacher and administrator, with over three decades of academic and administrative experience and leadership in higher education.
-Prior to his appointment at St. John’s University, he served as Provost and Executive Vice President for Academic Affairs at Miami University in Oxford, Ohio.
+He is an accomplished scholar, teacher, and administrator, with more than three decades of academic and administrative experience and leadership in higher education.
+Prior to his appointment at St. John’s University, he served as Provost and Executive Vice President for Academic Affairs at Miami University in Oxford, OH.
 Previously, he served as Dean of the University of Delaware’s (UD) Lerner College of Business and Economics and Vice Provost for Academic and International Programs.
 He also served as Interim Dean of UD’s College of Arts and Sciences and Chair of the Department of Food and Resource Economics.
-He joined UD as an assistant professor in 1985, was awarded tenure and promoted to associate professor in 1989, and promoted to full professor in 1993.
+He joined UD as an assistant professor in 1985, was awarded tenure and promoted to associate professor in 1989, and was promoted to full professor in 1993.

-He is a member of the St. John’s University Board of Trustees and Board of Governors, the BIG EAST Conference Board of Directors and serves on the Executive Committee of the Board of Trustees of the Commission on Independent Colleges and Universities (CICU-NY), and serves as Chair of the CICU Audit and Compensation Committee.
+He is a member of the St. John’s University Board of Trustees and Board of Governors and the BIG EAST Conference Board of Directors and served as the chair of the Steering Committee of the Lower Hudson Valley Catholic College and University Consortium.
+He is the BIG EAST Conference representative on the NCAA Division I Presidential Forum and is a member of the Presidential Steering Committee.
 He is also a member of the Board of Directors of Mannington Mills, Inc.

 He is married to Clavel Albay Gempesaw, who earned her M.A. and Ph.D. in Urban Affairs and Public Policy from the University of Delaware, and they are the proud parents of two sons: Daniel, who is married to Karen, and David, who is married to Nicole.